bush track leading through trees

 Private property

-You must get a permit before removing a tree on your property, unless it is:
+You must obtain a permit before you prune or remove a tree on your property.

 Public property